osalvador/dasper/_posts/2017-02-27-dbax-the-PLSQL-Web-Framework.md

 [DBMS_EPG]: https://docs.oracle.com/cd/B28359_01/appdev.111/b28419/d_epg.htm

 ## Conclusion

-I have developed [a few demo applications](http://apps.dbax.io) where you can view the source code and run the applications.
-The whole site is created with the own framework on an Oracle Express Edition, that is free.

 With dbax I took the modern, elegant and flexible development of web applications to the database.